PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Proposed Methods

 We attempt to improve the performance of our hybrid PSO-ConvNet by proposing cluster warmup learning rate.
-Inspired by a conventional training method where we first train a neural network with a large learning rate and gradually reduce the learning rate, in a similar manner, we train all neural networks at a high speed learning rate and then decrease to a slower learning rate.
-Though, in our approach, the learning rates are obtained from ranges which are generated randomly rather than just set by fixed values.
+Motivated by a conventional training method where we first train a neural network with a large learning rate and gradually reduce the learning rate, in a similar manner, we train all neural networks at a high speed learning rate and then decrease to a slower learning rate.
+Though, in our approach, the learning rates are obtained from ranges which are generated randomly rather than deterministic.

-In addition, we try to extend the learning rate range beyond a convention range where learning rate is chosen at sharp rising points of learning rate scan's curve.
-Since the accuracy curve is in parabola shape, we would expect a similar accuracy of learning rate on the mirror side while at the same time speed is much faster.